Open-Web-Development/Web_Wiki/README.md

-# Wiki_Images
+# Wed Wili
-This reposetery is created to store different images required for wiki pages..
+Reposetery created for Store all Web related Wiki Informatation which I faces or used while developing same..